jgow/org.openhab.binding.mqtt.frigatesvr/README.md

 - an API forwarder, allowing a local UI to use the Frigate server's HTTP API via a local endpoint on the OpenHAB server.
 - a streaming mechanism, allowing video for the 'birdseye' view and individual camera feeds to be viewed on the OpenHAB API.

+## Versions:

+- Versions prior to 1.5:
+  - do not have video support
+  - do have full event support
+- Version 1.5:
+  -  introduced video streaming for birdseye and cameras (MJPEG only)
+- Version 1.6:
+  - has a rewritten video subsystem
+  - adds an API forwarder
+  - adds full multi-type streaming support

 ## Philosophy

 The design philosophy behind this binding is to allow for three main areas of functionality